grself/BASV316_Lab_Manual/README.md

 * 190101: Released v2.0
   * Added _Skill Check_ exercises for all activities.
 These use DataCamp's _Submission Correction Testing_ to provide student feedback.
+  * Todo: Add deliverable activities
-  * Separated the background material from the tutorial material.
+  * Todo: Separate the background material from the tutorial material.
+  * Todo: Update links, including link all mentions of data frames to the appendix
+  * Todo: Can I resize the illustrations, like in Lab 4?
 * 180801: Released v1.0